xyflow/react-flow-docs/docs/guides/state-management.md

 In this guide we are explaining how you could use React Flow with the state management library [Zustand](https://github.com/pmndrs/zustand).
 We will build a little app where every node has a color chooser that updates its background color.
 In this guide we are are using Zustand, because we are already using it internally for React Flow, but of course you can use any other library like [Redux](https://redux.js.org/), [Recoil](https://recoiljs.org/) or [Jotai](https://jotai.org/) as well.

 As you might have seen in the previous guides and examples, React Flow can easily be used with a local state for handling the nodes and edges of your diagram.
-When your app grows and you want to alter your state from within your nodes for examples, things can easily get more complex.
+When your app grows and you want to alter your state from within your nodes for example, things can easily get more complex.
 To avoid passing down functions through the node data field, you could use a [React context](https://reactjs.org/docs/context.html) or add a state management library as explained in this guide.

 ## Install Zustand